It is possible to create an awesome wardrobe that will hide the mummy tummy! Check out these 5 creative ways to look your best!

 Dark colors are slimming, and patterns draw attention away from areas you might want to conceal (whereas solids can be clingy and accentuate the features you might want to hide).
 When my fashionista friend Candace helped me “shop from my own closet” a few years ago, she taught me that I needed to stick with patterned shirts most of the time–to help hide my diastasis recti.

-I’ve used her tips ever since, which helps me get more bang for my buck, even when shopping secondhand via places like thredUP.
-In fact, when I ordered this time’s postpartum wardrobe, I used the thredUP feature to search for patterns and dark colors.
+I’ve used her tips ever since, which helps me get more bang for my buck, even when shopping secondhand via places.
+In fact, when I ordered this time’s postpartum wardrobe, I searched for patterns and dark colors.
 This helped me to shop faster because I didn’t have to wade through pages of colors that wouldn’t flatter my figure.
 (And I’m ALL about shopping faster–even if it’s just from my couch!)

 My friend Candace also introduced me to the world of angled cardigans, and I’m so happy they are still in style!
 Especially on chilly spring mornings or evenings, angled cardigans layered over a loose, flowy top can flatter your figure.

 Because I’m breastfeeding, I also layer these above a nursing tank.
 The royal blue cardigan I’m wearing in the above picture is one of my favorite pieces from my new postpartum wardrobe.
-Even though I was shopping for it secondhand via thredUP, it was still new with tags!
+Even though I was shopping for it secondhand, it was still new with tags!
 This is one piece I hope to continue wearing even after I lose the baby weight.

 5. Button up!